wleme/williamleme.com/content/posts/models-and-dtos-in-your-api.md

 }
 {{< /highlight >}}

-There's nothing special here but now the business wants to track the product's markup:
+There's nothing special here but now the business wants to track the product markup and you decided to go with a new property:

 {{< highlight cs "linenos=table,hl_lines=7">}}
 public class Product
 {